chef-partners/omnibus-marketplace/README.md

 Azure Solution Template
 ----------------------
+The Azure Solution Template defines the scripts and configuration used by the Azure Marketplace to create and configure an Chef Automate instance in Azure.
+This is akin the CloudFormation template used by the AWS Marketplace.
+This template does not include the machine image itself.

 With the Chef Automate Azure Marketplace offering we decided to take a simpler approach to the marketplace offering and limit the scope to a single Azure Solution Template for provisioning and configuring a BYOL Chef Automate